swift-server/sswg/proposals/0008-swift-prometheus.md

 SwiftPrometheus provides fully featured implementations for all of them, including a thin wrapper around them for integration with `swift-metrics`.

 ### API Layout
-Below section will lay out the public API of this package.
-For the internal APIs I would suggest you to read through the code on GitHub :smile:.
-This section is split up into two parts, using it integrated with the `swift-metrics` package or using this library standalone.
+The following section describes the public API of this package and is split into two parts.
+The first describes the suggested pattern of integrating directly with the `swift-metrics` package.
+The second delves into the increased flexibility granted by directly working with Prometheus metric types, at the cost of increased lock-in.

 #### With swift-metrics
 For use with swift-metrics, bootstrap the MetricsSystem with an instance of `PrometheusClient`: